isomerpages/moe-ast/_professional-learning/For Education Officers/Teacher Work Attachment Plus Programme.md

 **VISTAs** is an engagement series that aims for teachers to gain greater insights beyond their school by giving them exposure to thought leaders and industry experts.

-See what the past TWA+ participants have to say about their experiences!
-Click here!

 **Start Your Learning Now!**